oPauloChaves/reskongo-api/README.md

         the new member will be a DEV.
   - [ ] A project may have up to 5 members
 - [X] Add validation with express-validator
+- [ ] Seed the app with some data to ease tests in dev mode

 -------------------------------------